-- Any of the SRS side airbags and curtain shield airbags have been inflated. - The portion of the doors (shaded in the illustration) was involved in an accident that was not severe enough to cause the SRS side airbags and curtain shield airbags to inflate. - The surface of the seats with the SRS side airbag (shaded in the illustration) is scratched, cracked, or otherwise damaged. - The portion of the front pillars, rear pillars or roof side rail garnishes (padding) containing the curtain shield airbags inside (shaded in the illustration) is scratched, cracked, or otherwise damaged.
+- Any of the SRS side airbags and curtain shield airbags have been inflated. - The portion of the doors (shaded in the illustration) was involved in an accident that was not severe enough to cause the SRS side airbags and curtain shield airbags to inflate. - The surface of the seats with the side airbag (shaded in the illustration) is scratched, cracked, or otherwise damaged. - The portion of the front pillars, rear pillars or headlining (padding) containing the curtain shield airbag inside (shaded in the illustration) is scratched, cracked, or otherwise damaged.